awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough05-file-system-custom-CNAME.md

 # Walkthrough 5: Using a Custom DNS Name for Your File System<a name="walkthrough05-file-system-custom-CNAME"></a>

-Amazon FSx for Windows File Server provides a Domain Name Service \(DNS\) name for every file system of the form *filesystemID\.your\-domain* using DNS integrated with Microsoft Active Directory\.
+Amazon FSx for Windows File Server provides a Domain Name Service \(DNS\) name for every file system of the form *filesystem\.your\-domain* using DNS integrated with Microsoft Active Directory\.
 This DNS name is created on the AWS Directory Service for Microsoft Active Directory \(AWS Managed Microsoft AD\) directory to which you join your file system\.

-You can add a custom DNS name for your Amazon FSx file system within your AWS Managed Microsoft AD directory\.
+You can add a custom DNS name for your Amazon FSx file system within your Microsoft AD directory\.
 Doing this can make it easier to manage mapping the file shares within your file systems for large organizations or for discrete use cases\.
 To add a custom DNS name for your file system from a Microsoft Windows Server client that is joined to the same AWS Managed Microsoft AD directory, use the DNS Manager application \(`dnsmgmt.msc`\)\.

 **To add a custom DNS name to your Amazon FSx file system**

-1. Launch your Windows EC2 instance and connect it to the AWS Directory Service for Microsoft Active Directory to which you've joined your Amazon FSx file systems\.
+1. Launch your Windows EC2 instance and connect it to the Microsoft Active Directory to which you've joined your Amazon FSx file systems\.
 To perform this action, choose one of the following procedures from the *AWS Directory Service Administration Guide*:
    + [Seamlessly Join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html)
    + [Manually Join a Windows Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html)

-1. Connect to your instance as a user in the **AWS Delegated Domain Name System Administrators** group\.
-For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+1. Connect to your Amazon EC2 instance as a user that is a member of a group that has DNS administration permissions \(**AWS Delegated Domain Name System Administrators** in AWS Managed AD, and **Domain Admins** or another group to which you’ve delegated DNS administration permissions in your self\-managed AD\) For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Open the **Start** menu and enter `dnsmgmt.msc` to open the DNS Manager application\.
 **Note**